Eligibility and General Terms

 - Each team admitted into the competition must have at least one team member participate in the cycle kick-off webinar.

 - Pitch requirements for each pitch presentation will be provided to participants once a company team is accepted into the startup competition.
-Pitches generally are expected to be between 8-10 minutes.
+Pitches generally are expected to be 10 minutes.

 - First pitch: Teams admitted into the competition will make a live pitch presentation to the judging panel and advancing teams will be announced the same day.